In this article

 As you work with Max, you may want to share your work with other users.
 There are a few ways to share code, depending on your needs.
 All of these will work on both Mac and Windows machines.

 Max Standalone (.app on Mac or .exe on Win): You may turn your patch into a platform-specific standalone application.
 A standalone does not require any additional Max installation or runtime.
-You can give this away free or you can choose to sell it.
+You can give this away for free or you can choose to sell it.